Accurate Anemia ICD-10 Coding for 2025 Avoid Denials and Improve Revenue

 • Missing documentation of anemia type

-• Failing to link chronic disease anemia to the primary diagnosis
+• Failing to link chronic anemia to the primary diagnosis

 • Not updating to the 2025 ICD-10-CM diagnosis code list